 Applications will be assessed primarily on the basis of academic merit; however, the committee will also take account of whether applicants have already received, or are currently receiving, significant funding.

-The closing date for 2019–20 applications is Monday 15 July 2019 — applications can be submitted from 1 May 2019.
+Application for 2023–24 awards is now closed.
+Applications for 2024–25 can be submitted from 1 May 2024.
+The closing date for 2024–25 applications is Wednesday 10 July 2024.
 Applicants are responsible for ensuring that complete applications, including references, arrive by the deadline.

 How to apply

 Your application should consist of the following items

 - Curriculum vitae (no more than 2 sides of A4)

 - Outline of the proposed research (no more than 500 words)

 - Evidence of an application to a competitive national doctoral grant programme or a statement explaining lack of eligibility

 - Evidence that you have successfully completed the probationary research period/first year of an appropriate Ph.D. programme

 - A brief description of the doctoral programme you are enrolled in (specifying how many years it is for and what compulsory coursework, if any, the programme involves

 - Declaration testifying other sources of funding applied for or held, and/or that you have no other source of funding